I’m an idiot.

 Bob didn’t see me this morning and ask me if I had done PT yet.
 Why didn’t the encounter just as well go like this: “Why didn’t you do PT this morning Geo?
 Is it because you’re a worthless piece of shit?
 You need to be more like me, wonderful me, mystical marvelous ME!”

 Bob was a man of IMMENSE courage and dedication.
-He was not judgmental, rather soft-spoken, reticent in general, a respectful and God-fearing brother, of that I truly did fancy him.
+He was not judgmental, rather soft-spoken, reticent in general, a respectful and God-fearing brother.

 Until such time, Bob; thanks to you I left Bosnia a better man.